-George A. Olah Award in Hydrocarbon or Petroleum Chemistry
+George A. Olah Award In Hydrocarbon Or Petroleum Chemistry

 Sponsored by the George A. Olah Endowment

-His chemisorption studies have led to the discovery of novel catalytic processes occurring in UHV.
-The two most significant aspects of these studies are the utilization of ordered surface alloys to provide a clear probe of site requirements for adsorption and reactions, showing clearly the importance of the threefold hollow site to hydrocarbon reactions, and the discovery of the importance of a modifier precursor in controlling adsorption kinetics on chemically modified or bimetallic surfaces.
+For more than 20 years, Friend was the lone female chemistry professor at Harvard.
+She "has been a role model to a generation of women chemists," Hoffmann says.
+"It's not easy to be Harvard's only female chemist.

-Koel, 51, received a bachelor's degree in chemistry in 1976 from Emporia State University, in Kansas, and a Ph.D. in chemistry from the University of Texas, Austin.
-He is the recipient of numerous awards and has trained 43 graduate students and 23 postdoctoral fellows.
+"At the same time, she has been an outstanding, inspirational teacher," Hoffmann continues.
+When asked about her professorial duties, Friend again displays her drive and passion for all things science: "One of the things that I like about teaching is that it's a constant challenge," she says.
+"We must innovate in teaching just as we do in research."

-The award address will be presented before the Division of Colloid & Surface Chemistry.
+Friend will present the award address before the Division of Catalysis Science & Technology.

 Join the conversation